DoveDesign314/LITA-CAPSTONE-CUSTOMER-DATA/README.md

 ---
 The final stage was to visualize the insights using Power BI.
 The interactive dashboard includes:

-• Subscription Trends: Use a Line Chart to show trends over time:
+• **Subscription Trends**: Use a Line Chart to show trends over time:
 X-axis: Time (e.g., months, quarters, years).
 Y-axis: Total Subscriptions, New Subscriptions, Cancellations, or Total Revenue.

-• Revenue Breakdown: Use a Stacked Column Chart to display total revenue by Subscription Type or Region.
+• **Revenue Breakdown**: Use a Stacked Column Chart to display total revenue by Subscription Type or Region.

 • Cancellation Analysis: Use a Stacked Bar Chart or Clustered Bar Chart to display:
 a.
 Cancellations by Subscription Type.